rust-lang/rust/doc/tutorial/data.md

 This will define `north`, `east`, `south`, and `west` as constants, all of which have type `direction`.

+When the enum is is C like, that is none of the variants have parameters, it is possible to explicit set the discriminator values to an integer value:

+    enum color {
+      red = 0xff0000;
+      green = 0x00ff00;
+      blue = 0x0000ff;
+    }

+If an explicit discriminator is not specified for a variant, the value defaults to the value of the previous variant plus one.
+If the first variant does not have a discriminator, it defaults to 0.
+For example, the value of `north` is 0, `east` is 1, etc.

+When an enum is C-like the `as` cast operator can be used to get the discriminator's value.

 <a name="single_variant_enum"></a>

 There is a special case for enums with a single variant.
 These are